The church at Hohenzollernplatz Berlin

 Light dramaturgy inside

 In addition to the gothicising vertical structure and accentuation of the church, the light dramaturgy inside is impressive.
-When you enter the church, the pointed arches not only intensify the depth effect of the room like backdrops, but also conceal the coloured clerestory windows.
+The pointed arches not only reinforce the depth of the room like backdrops, but also conceal the colored clerestory windows at the beginning.

 Höger considered “light as a building material”.
 Originally, the windows were amber, the lighting shone blue upwards, yellow downwards, and the concrete girders remained material-coloured.
 Previously rather mystical and dark, the light effect changed with Freyer’s spectral stained glass and the tinting of the concrete girders from white to cloudy sky blue to a heavenly impression.